 If you make a completely edamame version, you can still eat 3 falafel per serve and remain under the lowest FODMAP threshold.
 However, you can also experiment with eating more (remember, the moderate threshold for edamame is 195g).
 If each falafel contains 25g of edamame (250g total edamame divided by 10 falafel) you could eat up to 7 1/2 felafel and consume 200g of edamame, pending your own tolerance.

-I chose this combination for a number of reasons.
-Firstly, I started with chickpea as a nod to the modern falafel.
+I started with this combination for a number of reasons.
+Firstly, I started with canned chickpeas as a nod to the modern falafel.
 I didn’t want to create something so far off the map of what falafel is supposed to be.
 Upon researching, though, I learned that falafel used to be made with fava beans (broad beans) which are similar in taste, texture and colour to edamame.
-This is why there is an option to make edamame only falafel (more on that below).

-Secondly, I chose to split the legume content to spread the FODMAP load between two FODMAPs – the GOS in chickpeas and the fructans in edamame.
+Secondly, I chose to split the legume content to spread the FODMAP load between two FODMAPs – the GOS in chickpeas (which Monash has since updated to fructans) and the fructans in edamame.

 Finally, the colour!
 I wanted to make falafel that were bright green inside.
 Herbs help, but the lovely colour of edamame is really what gives them a green interior.